allisongam/OurSkinStories/README.md

-# P4
+# OurSkinStories
-This is my 117-005 semester project.
+This is my Fall 2023 semester project.
+It is my first attempt at building a functioning website.
-I created a website for users with skincare needs and concerns.
+I created this website for users with skincare needs and concerns.
+I am really passionate about this as someone who has struggled with their skin before.
-There is a community of people who share their skin journeys and post advice.
+I have included a community of influencers who share their skin journeys and give advice.
+I have added a page for skincare product recommendations from their respective purchasing links.